 The starting procedure of marine engines requires several points to be taken into consideration.
 While it is necessary that none of these points should be missed, there are a few extremely important things that should be done without fail while starting marine engines.
 Ten such important points are as followed:

-1. Lubrication of Main Engine : Start pre-lubrication of the engine well before starting.
-For maine engine it should be started before 1 hour and for auxiliary 4-stroke engines at least 15 minutes in advanced.
+1. Lubrication of Main Engine: Start pre-lubrication of the engine well before starting.
+For main engine it should be started before 1 hour and for auxiliary 4-stroke engines at least 15 minutes in advance.

 2. Check All Parameters: After starting the lubrication pump, check lube oil levels and all other running pump parameters such as cooling water pressure, fuel oil temp and pressure, control and starting air pressure etc. to ensure that all are in the accepted range.

 3. Open Indicator Cocks and Blow Through: All the indicator cocks of the marine engine must be opened up for blow through of combustion chamber prior starting to avoid hydraulic damage because of water leakage

 4. Rotate the Crankshaft: Rotate the crankshaft of the marine engine by means of turning gear so that all the parts are thoroughly lubricated before starting.

 5. Manual Check Turning Gear: Ensure that the turning gear is properly disengaged by checking it locally even when the remote signal is showing-“disengaged” sign.
 Some auxiliary engines are provided with tommy bar for rotation, ensure that it is removed from the flywheel before the engine is started.

 6. Check Jacket Cooling Water Temperature: The jacket cooling water temperature of the engine should be maintained at at least 60 deg C for the main engine and 40 deg C for the auxiliary engine (it may vary depending upon the KW rating of the engine).